Neurofibromatosis: Types, Symptoms, Causes and its Treatment with Cannabis!

 - If you have one schwannoma confirmed by a first-degree relation or biopsy.

-- If you have a type known as segmental schwannomatosis
+- If you have a type known as segmental Schwannomatosis

-Treatment of Neurofibromatosis
+Other Treatment of Neurofibromatosis

 The possible complications of NF1 include: